 This algebra-based course, the first of a sequence of two, is a treatise of classical Newtonian physics.
 Topics include kinematics, static and rotational equilibria, dynamics, the harmonic oscillator, work and energy, and the three laws of conservation, Emphasis is placed on the development of problem solving ability.
 Laboratory included.
-Prerequisite: MATH 110.
+Prerequisite: MATH 101 or MATH 108 with a grade of "C" or better, or an appropriate score on the Mathematics Placement Assessment Test.
 (PHYS1214 - Area III)